openalto/ietf-hackathon/docs/hackathon_comprehensive_story.md

 G2 (Gradient Graph) ([[29]](#29), [[30]](#30), [[31]](#31)) is a framework for network optimization through bottleneck structures.
 ALTO and G2 complete each other as information extraction and information based optimization frameworks.
 G2 mininet is a module that simplifies mininet network configurations and executions with **topologies**, **network schemas** and **flow configurations** [[32]](#32) and has lots of [interesting topologies](https://github.com/reservoirlabs/g2-mininet/tree/master/experiments) (like [Google B4](https://github.com/reservoirlabs/g2-mininet/blob/master/experiments/g2_network01/input/g2.conf)) preimplemented.
 More information on how G2 mininet can be integrated in the Rucio+ALTO demo environment can be found on [[25]](#25) [here](https://github.com/openalto/ietf-hackathon/blob/main/docs/environment_setup.md).

 ## Demos
-Over the course of IETF hackathon 113 three demos have been implemented to demonstrate the effects of ALTO and the provided information on Rucio replica download.
+Throughout IETF hackathon 113, three demos have been implemented to demonstrate the effects of ALTO and the provided information on the Rucio replica download.
 These demos are respectively designed to:
 > 1- Add alto cost maps to sort replicas based on **dynamic** network information provided by the ALTO server. [](link to specific document)

-> 2- Given a list of flows between RSEs and end terminals (link to specific document), transfer rates are estimated using network utility fuctions. [](link to specific document)
+> 2- Given a list of flows between RSEs and end terminals (link to specific document), transfer rates are estimated using network utility functions. [](link to specific document)

-> 3- Iteratively search download options for different DIDs and a set of terminals to find a viable solution with respect to minimum acceptable download rates (transfer deadlines). [](link to specific document)
+> 3- Iteratively search download options for different DIDs and a set of terminals to find a viable solution concerning minimum acceptable download rates (transfer deadlines). [](link to specific document)

-## Conclusoin
+## Conclusion
 During IETF hackathon 113, use cases of **dynamic** network information (collected and reflected via ALTO server) were demonstrated.